-A husband and wife go to an adoption agency.
-The couple meets with two social workers, whom are both quite impressed.
-They are well-dressed, well-spoken, and well-liked.
-When asked about their profession, the couple say in unison, “We run a circus.”
+Bill and Barbara Challangra set up an appointment with an adoption agency.
+The couple meets with two social workers, Mr. Tarsalt and Ms. Deswalle, both of whom are quite impressed.
+The couple are well-dressed, well-spoken, and well-liked.
+When Ms. Deswalle asks about their profession, the couple confidently and proudly say in unison, “We run a circus.”

-The couple senses their discomfort.
-The wife pulls from her purse photos of their 55-foot motor home.
+Bill and Barbara are prepared, well-prepared with their answer.
+Barbara pulls from her purse photos of their 55-foot motor home.
 It is clean and well maintained.
-And the motor home is equipped with a large and spotless room for a child.
+And she points out the motor home is equipped with a large and spotless room for a child.

-The social workers smile at each other and are happy to see the pictures.
-They still wonder about the kind of education the child would receive while in a circus.
-The husband puts their mind at ease saying, “We’ve arranged for a full-time tutor teaching the child all the usual subjects along with Spanish, Mandarin, and computer skills.”
+Tarsalt and Deswalle smile at each other and are happy to see the pictures.
+Deswalle asks, “I’m wondering about the kind of education the child would receive while in a circus.”
+Again prepared, Bill puts their minds at ease saying, “We’ve arranged for a full-time tutor teaching the child all the usual subjects along with Spanish, Mandarin, and computer skills.”

-And the wife adds, “We also have a nanny, who is a certified expert in pediatric care, child welfare, proper nutrition, and exercise — all that a child requires.”
+And Barbara adds, “We also have a nanny, who is a certified expert in pediatric care, child welfare, proper nutrition, and exercise — all that a child requires.”

-The social workers relax as they are finally satisfied.
-One of them asks, “What age child are you hoping to adopt?”
+Both Deswalle and Tarsalt visibly relax as the Challangras have finally satisfied their concerns.
+Tarsalt then asks, “What age child are you hoping to adopt?”

-The husband squeezes his wife’s hand, smiles, and says, “It doesn’t really matter, as long as the child fits in the cannon.”
+Bill squeezes Barbara’s hands, smiles, and says, “It doesn’t really matter, as long as the child fits in the cannon.”